 Doesn’t matter if a toddler doesn’t know to walk properly, he will climb up the steps, never once doubting his abilities.
 Imagine what would happen if the children began to question their ability everytime they failed or stopped just because they didn’t know anything about a subject?
 We would never have adults who spoke, walked, or even fed themselves!
 It all happened because as children we were able to not let failure come in our way, we literally kept trying till we succeeded.

 Why use this approach at work?It makes us give our all to the work we are doing.
 It pushes us to try harder, and not get limited by defeat.

 Children express themselves unabashedly

 They can swing their arms and break into a jig in the middle of a crowded mall.
-They can scream when they see a friend across the street.
-They can get excited and jump when they spot a double rainbow.
+Children scream when they see a friend across the street.
+Kids get excited and jump when they spot a double rainbow.
 They are simply not embarrassed.
-They don’t wonder “what will people think?”
+Children will never wonder “what will people think?”

 Why use this approach at work?
 Imagine presenting ideas at a meeting with the same attitude.
 Just think how many new ideas we could put out in the universe if we could just let ourselves express without wondering about society.

 From a tiny dust particle to the mighty sun, there is nothing that doesn’t catch a kid’s attention.
 They are curious about the world and fascinated by everything.